How to pack for any trail ride Hit the trail with everything you need (and nothing you don’t)

 Be prepared for repairs

-When it comes to First Aid and emergency bike repairs, the best gear you can bring is the gear you know how to use.
-Keep things as minimalist as you can to keep the weight of your pack down, but bring what you think you might need.
+When it comes to first-aid and emergency bike repairs, the best gear you can take is the gear you know how to use.
+Keep things as minimalist as you can to keep the weight of your pack down, but take what you think you might need.